 How to Interface your AirTurn Controller to Pro Tools

 The AirTurn BT200 connects to your computer via Bluetooth.
 You simply go to your Bluetooth settings, power on the BT200, pair the device with your computer and you’re set.
 To get into the Pro Tools profile, hold down the MODE button on the BT200 and wait for the LED to flash red six times and let go.
 The profile change will be confirmed by 6 flashes of the LEDs.
 This signifies that you are in profile 6, the Pro Tools Control Profile.
 Now you’re connected and ready to get going.

 Let’s put this into practice.
 Say you want to record a song and you’re playing all the instruments.
-You have all your tracks setup to record drums, guitar, bass, keys, and vocals.
+You have all your tracks set up to record drums, guitar, bass, keys, and vocals.
 You move to the bass and turn it up and get ready.
-You use the BT200 devise to toggle to your bass track and record arm it.
+You use the BT200 device to toggle to your bass track and record arm it.
 Next, you push record and you’re on your way.
 Maybe you didn’t like that first take.
 Press play to go back and listen.
 It’s definitely not good.
 Undo your last take and start over.
 You finally nailed that bass take.
 Now, move over to the drums.
 Instead of having to jump back to the control room to set up for drums, just move over to the drum kit.
 Toggle to your grouped drum tracks and record arm them.
 Press record and get going with those drums.
 You nailed it in the first take!
 Congrats, you’re a certified One-Take-Tony!
 Now jump on those keys, guitars, rinse, repeat.